Attakathi: Plot

 One day, Dinakaran gets a new junior in the form of Poornima, his childhood friend and one of the girls he tried to woo as a teenager.
 He tries to avoid her as it reminds him of the time he was a complete loser who was constantly humiliated by his own feeble attempts to impress girls.
 As time passes, he cannot avoid falling in love with Poornima, especially when she shows him an old bus ticket he bought for her.
 She only keeps things from people she really like as a kind of memorabilia.
 Dinakaran is convinced that she is in love with him too, but cannot bring himself to propose to her.
 He even changes back to his old haircut and the usual way he used to dress just because Poornima likes it more.
 His family and friends tease him, which embarrasses him deeply.
-But once Poornima compliments him on his new look, he does not mind anymore.
+But once Poornima compliments him on his new look, he does not mind any more.

 Things take a turn for the worse when Poornima's family finds out she is in love with someone they disapprove of and they fix an arranged marriage for her.
 Dinakaran panics and recruits his old friends to help him out.
 His parents seemingly allow him to leave home and bless his actions.
 Most of his friend decide to arrange for Dinakaran to elope with Poornima with the help of their relatives, though one of them disagrees as he feels they should ask Poornima how she really feels and then decide what they should do.
 However, Dinakaran becomes impatient and goes after Poornima, only to face her elder brother in an ensuing fight.
 Dinakaran manage to escape and waits for Poornima at the place they had arranged to meet, but she never shows up.

 Dinakaran then takes the public bus back home, where he meets Poornima.
 As it turns out, she was never in love with Dinakaran in the first place.
 Her lover was another boy named Dinakaran, which made her family assume he was the one she was in love with all the while.
 While her family was busy going after Dinakaran, Poornima had already married the other Dinakaran and was now on the way to watch a movie with her newly wedded husband.
-Dinakaran is heartbroken, but cannot stay sad forever, and bounces back quickly as he soon realizes he was never in love with Poornima at all, it was all just a phase of infatuation once again.
+Dinakaran is heartbroken, but cannot stay sad forever, and bounces back quickly as he soon realises he was never in love with Poornima at all, it was all just a phase of infatuation once again.